Will Adrian Peterson be odd man out in Saints' backfield?

 And there are two new reasons for concern among Peterson’s fans and fantasy owners:

-The Saints don’t look like a team that’s poised to run the ball more or better than recent years (they’ve ping-ponged between roughly 1,473, 1,818, 1,491 and 1,742 yards over the past four years.
+The Saints don’t look like a team that’s poised to run the ball more or better than recent years (they’ve pingponged between roughly 1,473, 1,818, 1,491 and 1,742 yards over the past four years.

 Last month, I projected Ingram to have between 750-900 rushing yards, 300-400 receiving yards and 6-8 touchdowns; Peterson 650-800 rushing, 150-250 receiving and 6-8 TDs; Kamara 200-300 rushing, 350-450 receiving and 2-3 TDs.